• HOME

 • Town: Panajachel

-Hotel Porta del Lago is a boutique luxury hotel located in Panajachel with exceptional views, rooms and amenities — earning itself the reputation of offering “world-class” service to its guests.
+Hotel Porta del Lago is a boutique luxury hotel located in Panajachel with exceptional views, rooms, and amenities, offering “world-class” service to its guests.

 The hotel is particularly ideal for families with kids.
-Adults can enjoy the naturally-sulfured cold tub, bar, sauna, or outdoor pool while kids can partake in the weekend activities as part of the exclusive children’s club.
+Adults can enjoy the naturally-sulfured cold tub, bar, sauna, or outdoor pool, while kids can partake in weekend activities as part of the exclusive children’s club.

 If you need any help booking tours or day trips, the staff at Porta del Lago will guide you in the right direction!
 Click here to check availability.